 FROM CONTINENT TO CONTINENT

-The Air Navigation Division provides air navigation services within the Reykjavik control area and at Icelandic airports.
-It is common to divide air navigation services (ANS) into the following basic services:
+The role of Isavia’s Air Navigation Division is to provide Icelandic and foreign aircraft with air navigation services within the Reykjavik Control Area (CTA) and at Icelandic airports.
+Air navigation services (ANS) are often divided into the following basic services:

 - Navigation services